Holywood, County Down: Transport

 On 2 August 1848, the first leg of the Belfast and County Down Railway, or BCDR, was opened from Belfast to Holywood.
 The Holywood railway station opened simultaneously.
 The railway line was extended via the Belfast, Holywood and Bangor Railway (BHBR) to Bangor, and the extension opened on 1 May 1865.
 The BCDR acquired the BHBR in 1884.
 Holywood station was closed for goods traffic on 24 April 1950.

 Wildlife

 Records of the marine algae include: Polysiphonia elongata, Laurencia obtusa, Chondria dasyphylla, Pterothamnion plumula, Rhodophyllis divaricate, and Coccotylus truncates.

 Industry

 The Crosslé Car Company, a manufacturer of racing cars is based in Holywood.

 Education

 The town contains the following schools: Holywood Primary School, Holywood Nursery School, Holywood Rudolf Steiner School, Priory Integrated College, Rockport School, St. Patrick's Primary School, and Sullivan Preparatory School and Sullivan Upper School.

+Orange Order

+Holywood District Loyal Orange Lodge (District No. 14) is one of five regional Orange districts under the North Down combine within the Orange Order.
+The Holywood District hosts The Twelfth on rotation with the other districts.
+Holywood Orange Hall is used by the district, for band practice and private Orange Lodges.

+The Holywood District manages 6 private Orange Lodges, these include Ballykeel Defenders LOL 417, Ballyrobert LOL 1920, Crozier Memorial LOL 1362, McCammon’s True Blues LOL 1687, Rev Dr James Little LOL 744 and Dundonald Purple Vine LOL 1056.

+Marching bands

+Ballykeel Conservative Flute Band is a loyalist marching band that participates in Orange walks.
+Football manager David Jeffrey is a member of the band.

+Holywood Accordion Band is another marching band in the town.

 Sport

 Holywood is home to Formula One driver, Eddie Irvine and Formula 3 Driver (2020), Christian Lester.